 People with a good sense of humour sometimes think of severe chronic pain as “another *%[email protected]!! growth opportunity.”
 But pain isn’t just an opportunity for personal growth.
 Sometimes, growth may be the way out of the pain.

-“Personal growth” is a self-healing strategy that I recommend as a general method of trying to cope with difficult and/or mysterious rehabilitation process.
-On the one hand, it can be directly relevant to the neurology and physiology of chronic pain, which often involves a neurological phenomenon called “sensitization” — an over-active alarm system that needs to be calmed and soothed, the sensitivity dialed down.
+Personal growth is a strategy that I recommend as a general method of trying to cope with and facilitate difficult and/or mysterious recovery.
+On the one hand, personal growth may be directly relevant to the neurology and physiology of chronic pain, which routinely involves a neurological phenomenon called “sensitization” — an over-active alarm system that needs to be calmed and soothed, the sensitivity dialed down.

 But sometimes personal growth heals the body when all else fails … and of course it’s never a waste of time to try to grow up a little more.

-Personal growth is simply the process of increasing self-awareness and self-actualization — knowing and being more like yourself — and breaking down self-limiting behaviours at the same time.
+“Personal growth” might sound like something that’s just for hippies, but it’s an important and sensible concept that I decided to get comfortable with a long time ago.
+It’s just the process of increasing self-awareness and self-actualization — knowing and being more like yourself — and breaking down self-limiting behaviours at the same time.

 Personal growth is more popularly known simply as “growing up” or “getting older and wiser.”
 And smarter.
 Knowledge is part of wisdom, and informed, rational confidence — a cousin of placebo — has great importance in managing pain.

 Once a danger message arrives at the brain, it has to answer a very important question: “How dangerous is this really?”
 In order to respond, the brain draws on every piece of credible information — previous exposure, cultural influences, knowledge, other sensory cues — the list is endless.